Are there restrictions over who owns or controls insurers (including restrictions on foreign ownership)?

 There are no specific restrictions on foreign ownership under Norwegian law.

 There are currently no restrictions to foreign investment in insurance companies.
 In all cases, the CNSF must approve ownership and control of insurance companies incorporated in Mexico.
-The respective application must include the following information:
+The respective application must include, among others, the following information:

-- Economic reports or financial statements for the last three years.
+- Economic reports or financial statements for the last three years; and

 - Evidence of good credit reputation and financial capability.

-The CNSF must approve any purchase of more than 5% of the shares of an insurance company.
-The respective application must include the information set forth above.
+The CNSF must approve any direct or indirect purchase of more than 5% of the shares of an insurance company.
+The respective application must include, among others, the information set forth above.

-For purchases of 20% or more, the application should also include, inter alia, the information set forth above and in additional, information on the candidates to be appointed as directors, officers and manager of the insurance company.
+For direct or indirect purchases of 20% or more of the shares of an insurance company, the application should include, inter alia, the information set forth above and in addition, information on the candidates to be appointed as directors, officers and manager of the insurance company.

 Article 24 of the Federal Law No. 6 of 2007 provides that only (i) public stock companies established in the UAE, or (ii) branches of foreign insurances companies, or (iii) insurance agents are allowed to carry out insurance and re-insurance operations in the UAE.
 Additionally, as per IA Resolution No. 42 of 2009, it is mandatory that insurance companies incorporated in the UAE have at least seventy-five percent (75%) of their capital owned by UAE or GCC nationals or by juristic entities wholly owned by them.